 All these questions and more will be answered on this blog, so stay tuned!

 Facebook can do a lot of things for a lot of people.
 For bored college students, it’s the perfect time pass.
 For busy freelancers, it’s a great connecting network.
 And for startups?
 Well, Facebook has the power to shape your startup and provide an amazing platform to reach out to customers.
 Startups are increasingly relying on Facebook to engage with customers and implement content marketing strategies.
 Here’s a timeline of how Facebook marketing evolved:

-Facebook Marketing Strategies for Your Startup
+A Guide with Facebook Marketing Strategies for Your Startup

 #1 Video Marketing Is Coming Alive!

 And one of the biggest opportunities lies in live streaming of videos and the use of short videos.
 Research shows videos of 2-4 minutes can score record views, because they contain short, catchy messages for the Millennial audience short on time.

 Video marketing remains one of the hottest trends of the present times.
 The first thing you come across is the video; there’s a reason why videos have become popular on an unprecedented level on Facebook is none other than Facebook Live.

 As content evolves, the changing preferences of individuals are emerging rapidly.
 Long form blogs are being converted to short videos and v-logs or video stories.

 The value of Facebook lies in the amazing opportunities for video marketing.
 Ask yourself, if you were facing multiple demands on your time, would you prefer a lengthy social media post or a short Facebook video?
 The answer is obvious to anyone!